JackKelly/light-speed-io/design.md

 * Multi-dimensional [Zarr](https://zarr.dev/) arrays.
 Jack is mostly focused on [_sharded_ Zarr arrays](https://zarr.dev/zeps/accepted/ZEP0002.html).
 But LSIO could also be helpful for non-sharded Zarr arrays.
     * Jack is particularly focused on speeding up the data pipeline for training machine learning models on multi-dimensional datasets, where we want to select hundreds of random crops of data per second.
 This is described below in the [Priorities](#priorities) section.
 The ambition is to enable us to read on the order of 1 million Zarr chunks per second (from a fast, local SSD).
 * Other file formats used for multi-dimensional arrays, such as NetCDF, GRIB, and EUMETSAT's native file format.
 (LSIO could help to speed up [kerchunk](https://fsspec.github.io/kerchunk/))
+* Vector database which indexes into crops of n-dimensional data.
+For example: implement "retrieval assisted generation" (RAG) for solar forecasting: give each chunk of satellite data a vector, and then give the ML model the 4 most similar examples from the entire history.
+This will have to be very fast to work at training time.
+* Interactive visualization of neuroscientific datasets

 ## Priorities